-Editorial – Fall 2019, Automotive Leadership
+Editorial – Winter/Spring 2020, Automotive Leadership

 The 19th C British Prime Minister Benjamin Disraeli is credited with the title of this editorial, adding that “change is constant.”
 The phrase may have been original but the idea certainly was not.
 A slightly earlier Benjamin, the American statesman Franklin, had warned that “when you’re finished changing, you’re finished.”
 History is replete with illustrations of the battles by those who fought against change for the sake of change and those who fought to bring about change because of perceived need.